-This week marks the 13th year of my syndicated newspaper column (that you read here on the SpeakFreewithJB.com website!)
-For 12 and a half years I have been hosting my syndicated radio show.
-It started a few years before I bought my house and officially formed a media company.
+For 14 years I have been a syndicated newspaper columnist (columns that you read here on SpeakFreewithJB.com!)
+For 13 years I have been hosting my syndicated radio show.
+It all started a few years before I bought my house and officially formed a media company.

 Slugging it out in my parents’ basement as a hopeful entrepreneur I started writing newspaper columns in the hopes of getting noticed.
 Keep in mind this was long before the days of social media and instant exposure.

 My writing caught the eye of a radio producer in Vancouver who wanted me to voice the column for a chat show that aired on his local station.
 I did it but still had my sights on being a reporter at the Winnipeg Free Press.
 (I eventually had a column in that paper thanks to my bestselling book about being cheap… er, thrifty.)

 But after co-hosting a couple shows on the airwaves I got a taste of what running a broadcast program would be like.
 I liked it.
 Ultimately I was given a two-hour time slot to host a music show and then it spun off into the other directions I just listed – writing books, columns, etc.

 When I reflect on my time as an entrepreneur – and most people who work for themselves – I find that I give other people more credit than I do myself.
 You always see that at awards shows where acceptance speeches are a person’s opportunity to thank everyone around them and what made them who they are.